 Can You Sue for an 18-Wheeler Truck Accident?

 After you are involved in an 18-wheeler collision, you may be able to sue.
-The Birmingham 18-wheeler accident attorneys from Morris Bart can discuss your case to let you know if you have strong grounds for a lawsuit.
-If you sustained lasting injuries or lost a loved one in the truck wreck, you deserve justice and may be entitled to compensation.
+The Birmingham 18-wheeler accident attorneys from the Morris Bart law firm can let you know if you have strong grounds for a lawsuit.
+If you sustained lasting injuries or lost a loved one in the truck wreck, you deserve justice.

 Damages You Can Claim in an 18-Wheeler Accident Case

-Alabama law permits you to seek compensation if you were injured in an accident caused by a negligent driver.
+Alabama law permits you to seek compensation if you were injured in an accident caused by a negligent driver or another careless party.
 You may be able to seek damages, including:

 - Medical bills